How to Get the Most Money From a Car Accident

 Keep a record of any other costs directly related to your crash and injuries.
 A car accident injury may require you to modify your home or workspace, such as installing handrails and wheelchair ramps.
 Additionally, if you cannot do daily chores and have to hire someone to do them, these expenses may qualify as damages.

-Keeping a Record of Your Injuries and Recovery
+Keep a Record of Your Injuries and Recovery

 A large part of the uncertainty of how much money you might receive for a car crash lies in calculating the damage done to you that does not have a monetary value.
-You deserve compensation for your suffering, harm to your relationships, and emotional trauma that may accompany bodily injuries such as disfiguring scars and disabilities.
+You deserve compensation for your physical pain, harm to your relationships, and emotional trauma that may accompany bodily injuries such as disfiguring scars and disabilities.

 Occasionally, attorneys and insurance adjusters use mathematical formulas to value these damages, but the process can be highly subjective.
 To assist them in calculating the proper amount of compensation you should receive for these non-economic damages, keep a diary of your damages and recovery.
 Describe how you are feeling emotionally and physically.
 You can use this document to convey your non-economic losses and raise the payment amount you can receive for your car accident claim.